researchdata-sheffield/dataviz-hub/tutorials/dash/index.md

 if __name__ == '__main__':
     app.run_server(debug=True)
 ```

+We have prepared the code snippets from above in [dash_example.py](/dashtutorial/dash_example.py).
+It is strongly recommended you read this file to understand it before executing it.

 If it all works correctly, your app should be running and accessible in your web browser; the default address is `http://127.0.0.1:8050/`.
 It should look something like this: